mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ### Prop `lineNumber` is `4` and the component exposes `lastLineWidth` and `firstLineWidth`.
 How can I modify the third line width or color?

-I'm feeling that this problem is less about clarity and more about cutomization.
-What is really great is that we can leverage the previously defined APIs, adding a bunch of `PlaceholderLine` and add an additional `color` prop to the components to make them fully customizable:
+I'm feeling that this problem is less about clarity and more about customization.
+The real trouble is that the `<Placeholder.ImageContent />` component owns a `lineNumber` prop and we don't have control over every each of the lines - independently.

+Something great is that we can leverage the new API we have defined and add an additional `color` prop to the `PlaceholderLine` and `PlaceholderMedia` components:

 ```jsx
 import { PlaceholderLine } from "rn-placeholder";